JayHelton/jarretthelton.dev/src/posts/xors-and-ohs.md

 > I've encrypted the flag with my secret key, you'll never be able to guess it.

 Lastly, this one took me for a bit of a loop.
-I went around in circles quite a.bit,
+I went around in circles quite a bit,

 ```python
 #! /usr/bin/python3